analogdevicesinc/ai8x-synthesis/README.md

 ##### `activate` (Optional)

 This key describes whether to activate the layer output (the default is to not activate).
-When specified, this key must be `ReLU`.
+When specified, this key must be `ReLU` or `Abs`.
+AI84 supports `ReLU` only.

 ##### `quantization` (Optional)